funcompbio/practical8/practical8.md

 **Exercise**: Create a data frame named `df_low` that contains the total doses per 100,000 inhabitants administered per month in municipalities with population smaller than 1,000 inhabitants.
-Make a bar plot showing the administered doses per inhabitant per month, as we did above.
+Make a bar plot showing the administered doses per 100,000 inhabitants per month, as we did above.

 **Exercise**: Combine the data frames `df_high` and `df_low` into a single data frame named `df_months` (**Hint**: Make sure that `df_high` and `df_low` have the same columns, with the same name and in the same order).
-Then make a box plot showing the distribution of doses per inhabitant grouped by the type of municipality (low or high).
+Then make a box plot showing the distribution of doses per 100,000 inhabitants grouped by the type of municipality (low or high).
 Do you see any difference?